Mission to Saturn

 In late 1996 and early 1997, a CDROM was being created by the European Space Agency (ESA) to be included on their Titan lander, Huygens.
 It would contain peoples' names, sounds, art works, personal messages and general ephemera from Earth.
 I am one of the few people who had their personal information digitized onto this disc and sent to Saturn.

 The photo above shows one of the the ESA workers attaching the CDROM to the Huygens lander probe.
-Huygens would hitch a ride to the planet Saturn by Cassini -- an orbiter that was to continue transmiting data back to Earth.
+Huygens would hitch a ride to the planet Saturn by Cassini -- a Saturn orbiter craft that still continues to transmit data back to Earth (as of year 2015).
 The pair were launched on October 15, 1997.
 Huygens separated from Cassini on December 25, 2004, and successfully soft-landed on Titan on January 14, 2005.
 It is the first space craft to make a landing in the outer solar system.

 (above) My message on the optical disc contained my name: Frank DeFreitas; my assigned number: # 25552; along with these words: "I create three-dimensional laser holograms on Earth."